d3n15tttt/Black-Star-THE-GOAT/README.md

 > **Heads Up!**
 > - This is a personal fan project—nothing too serious.
-> - All rights to Black☆Star and Soul Eater go to Atsushi Ōkubo.
+> - All rights to Soul Eater and its characters belong to Atsushi Ōkubo.
 > - Not for profit; just a fun coding experiment.
 > - Totally educational.
 I'm just trying to figure out this web thing.